Types of resources records in zone files

 The CNAME record

-It defines an alias name of a host or a service that exists within the domain and is required to be publicly visible by the alias name.
+It defines an alias name of a host or service within the domain and must be publicly visible by the alias name.

 It uses the following syntax.